sofiama/url_shortener/README.md

 1. Encode and decode algorithms (aka the short url scheme)
   * Given that the task was to create the smallest possible url, then urls will start with one character, until all characters have been used then two chracters will start being used and so on.
   * Chose to have a character set of using letters a-z, A-Z, and digits 0-9, since those are easily read.
-  * Decided to remove vowels and number 0 from the character set in the event that the short url was possibly offensive or can cause confusion (the number 0 and the letter O).
+  * Decided to remove vowels and the number 0 from the character set in the event that the short url was possibly offensive or can cause confusion (the number 0 and the letter O).
 2. Form validation of url to inform user why the short url was not created.
 Messages are as follows:
   * cannot be empty
   * must be valid url (ie. type http or https)